LAStools/LAStools/bin/las3dpoly_README.md

 clip away all points of in.laz which are less than 10 units vertically and 20 units horizontal from the line specified by line.csv

+   las3dpoly64 -i in.laz -poly line.gpkg -distance 10 20 -o out.laz -gdal -remove_points

+clips away all points of in.laz which are less than 10 units vertically and 20 units horizontal from the line specifie "line.gpkg".
+With the -gdal argument, input formats such as GPKG, GML, GeoJSON, KML, GPX, and SHP are supported.
+Please note that GPKG, SHP, and GML are recommended for maximum precision, as KML, GPX, and GeoJSON require transformation to geographic coordinates (EPSG:4326) during processing, which may introduce very minor positional differences along polygon boundaries.

 line.csv may look like